-Using an integrated camera
+Using an integrated camera (select products only)

-Your computer has a webcam (integrated camera) that records video and captures photographs.
+Your computer has an integrated camera that records video and captures photographs.
 Some models allow you to video conference and chat online using streaming video.

 To access the camera, type camera in the taskbar search box, and then select Camera from the list of applications.